-Appointed as the global creative make-up and colour director for Chanel at the start of 2015, Pica is the first director since the departure of Peter Phillips to Dior two years ago.
-Known for her use of bold, jewel-like colours and statement lipsticks, Pica is part of a new generation of artists disrupting the make-up industry.
+Appointed as the global creative make-up and colour director for Chanel at the start of 2015, Pica is the first director since the departure of Peter Phillips to Dior.
+Known for her use of bold, jewel-like colours and statement lipsticks, Pica is part of a new generation of artists disrupting the makeup industry.

-Since the decision to work freelance in 2008, Pica has rapidly ascended the ranks, working with models like Kate Moss , Lara Stone, Cara Delevingne and Jordan Dunn and on editorials and covers for British Vogue, Vogue Paris, Vogue Italia, Interview, Dazed and Confused, and i-D. Her advertorial portfolio includes brands such as Armani, Dolce & Gabbana, Aquascutum and, most recently, Louis Vuitton ’s Autumn/Winter 2015 Series 3 campaign, starring Alicia Vikander and Jennifer Connolly.
+Since the decision to work freelance in 2008, Pica has rapidly ascended the ranks, working with models like Kate Moss , Lara Stone, Cara Delevingne and Jordan Dunn and on editorials and covers for British Vogue, Vogue Paris, Vogue Italia, Interview, Dazed & Confused and i-D. Her advertorial portfolio includes brands such as Armani, Dolce & Gabbana, Aquascutum and Louis Vuitton.
 Pica has also created runway looks for designers like Roksanda Ilincic, Henry Holland and Peter Pilotto.

-As Chanel’s first ever global creative make-up and colour director she is responsible for developing new products for the beauty line, as well as no doubt playing a part in the creation for Chanel’s beauty campaigns and runway looks.
+As Chanel’s first ever global creative makeup and colour director, she is responsible for developing new products for the beauty line, as well as playing a part in the creation for Chanel’s beauty campaigns and runway looks.